Introduction

 Let me dwell here lamenting in the forest.[3]

-Two things favour the forest-dweller.
-The first is the freedom of not engaging in the ever-shifting trends and ideas of the city.
-Whether you want it or not those trends and ideas have a tendency to eat your mind.
 The second is the freedom of not having to compete.
-If you want to make it in a highly competitive environment, you will need to compromise; compromise usually involves a movement towards the mean.
+In a city, you will be comparing yourself to your peers, and you will be tempted to try to one-up them, and to judge your work by their standards.
+The forest gives you the solitude and quiet needed for experimentation and reflection.
 (Of course there’s a tension here in that Athens was the forge and founding place for much of the kind of intellectual pursuit that I enjoy.
 I don’t know how to resolve that though as so often it appears one must strike a balance.)

-First, I’ve decided to make things simple for myself and so will simply write about whatever I’m interested in at any moment.
+1. I’ve decided to make things simple for myself and so will simply write about whatever I’m interested in at any moment.
 “I learned to trust my obsessions.”[4]
 That may or may not include things like philosophy, poetry, literature, history, politics, science, programming and music.
-If those aren’t your thing, you can probably go back to reading The Guardian or whatever.

-Second, I will try to write short pieces, 500 to 2000 words, which should make for two to eight minutes or so of reading time.
+2. I will try to write short pieces, 500 to 2,000 words, which should make for 2-8 minutes or so of reading time.
 That should make it easier for me to write them and easier for you to read them.

-Third and final, I speak for no one but myself.
-Other people speak for other people, but I don’t know what gives them the right.
+3. I speak for no one but myself.
+Other people speak for others, but I don’t know what gives them the right.
 No popular movement, no democratic process, no Quakerish consensus-making has put me here.
-I am alone in my forest and don’t expect anyone to hear my lamentations.
-But being a mammal I should of course not be displeased to learn that somebody does.

 Footnotes #